The Key mobile app

 Soon after joining The Key as Head of UX, I was tasked with designing an app for iOS and Android phones and tablets.
 It was the company's first venture into mobile apps.

 I started by carrying out user research (Oct 2017) with school leaders and governors to understand how they currently use mobile phones and tablets in their work, and to uncover what specific needs and pain points The Key's app could address.

 The research did not find strong use cases for discussion and networking through a mobile app, which had been the original concept for the app.
 The research also revealed that school leaders tend not to use their phone during their working day due to school anti-phone policies and poor connectivity.
-We did find a strong user need to easily stay up-to-date on relevant education sector news, a time-consuming task.
+On the other hand, I identified a strong user need to easily stay up-to-date on relevant education sector news, a time-consuming task.

 Based on these findings, we pivoted from the original app concept and decided to focus the app initially on keeping school leaders up-to-date with short daily news updates and alerts on important news, as well as allowing them to access all of The Key's content through the app.

 The research and discovery phase also included a competitive review of other mobile apps in the education sector.

 I designed a set of user flows and wireframes to ensure the app was intuitive and simple to use.
 I also led on defining the set of features for the MVP.